top of page

 • Increased isolation and lack of social connections

-Some men may also develop certain disorders, such as obsessive-compulsive disorder, with an increased focus on the baby's health or increased thoughts of inadvertently hurting one's child.
-Generalized Anxiety Disorder is also a potential risk for fathers.
+Some new fathers may also develop certain disorders, such as obsessive-compulsive disorder, with an increased focus on the baby's health or increased thoughts of inadvertently hurting one's child.
+Generalized Anxiety Disorder is also a potential risk for new fathers.

 Therapy, both individual and group, can be a helpful tool in addressing the current and underlying issues that impact one's ability to raise and care for their children and family.
-Understanding and exploring some of the root causes and working on a tailored treatment plan can help men become better fathers and lead more productive and healthy lives with their family.
+Understanding and exploring some of the root causes and working on a tailored treatment plan can help new fathers become better parents and lead more productive and healthy lives with their families.
+If you are looking for new father-focused therapy in Toronto, Ottawa, or Oshawa, consider seeking professional support to ensure you are equipped with the right tools to thrive as a parent.

 New Fathers and Parenting Therapy: Click here